 Rubber roof (EPDM) is widely installed because of its relatively low cost.
-It is NOT as good as many roofing contractors say it is, and the reason why I call it “horrible” is a complex one, but there are two major parts of it.
-Read the rest of this entry »
+It is NOT as good as many roofing contractors say it is, and the reason why I call it “horrible” is a complex, but there are two major parts to it: Continue reading →

-The old rubber roof was leaking and we had to remove it, including the wet roof insulation, and we installed a new 50-mil white IB Flat Roof, with 4 inches of tapered insulation (4 inches at the highest point and 1 inch at the lowest level).
+The old rubber roof was leaking and we had to remove it, including the wet roof insulation.
+We installed a new 50-mil white IB Flat Roof, with 4 inches of tapered insulation (4 inches at the highest point and 1 inch at the lowest level).
 The tapered insulation system was utilized to eliminate ponding water on the two bigger sections of the roof.
-At the deepest point, there was as much as 2 inches of ponding water, and the puddle with at least 12 feet diameter.
-This ponding water caused both the roof leaks and the roof rafters settlement.
+At the deepest point, there was as much as 2 inches of ponding water, and a puddle with at least 12 feet diameter.
+This ponding water caused both roof leaks and the roof rafters settlement.

 In July of 2010 we installed a new IB PVC flat roofing system with custom-made copper drip edge metal, on a new construction home in Newton, Massachusetts.
 This house is located around the corner from Newton Center.

-The roofing membrane we used, was an 80-mil white IB PVC roof, mechanically attached to a wooden substrate, over 3 inches of tapered ISO insulation.
+The roofing material we used was an 80-mil white IB PVC membrane, mechanically attached to a wooden substrate, over 3 inches of tapered ISO insulation.
 All seams were hot air welded using Liester welding equipment.

 Around the roof perimeter, we installed IB’s new Copper Drip edge metal with PVC coated flange, which allows us to seamlessly integrate copper with an IB roof.
 The PVC cover tape is welded to both the roofing membrane and a drip edge metal, leaving exposed copper to give this roof a beautiful look of a classic slate roof with copper flashing.

-On the second floor, we installed the same 80 mil roof with differently shaped copper metal, over a walk-out balcony deck, and additionally flashing the roof and the door opening, with IB’s pre-manufactured roof flashing accessories.
-After the roofing membrane was installed, a floating roof deck was installed on top.
-Read the rest of this entry »
+On the second floor, we installed the same 80 mil roof with differently shaped copper metal, over a walk-out balcony deck, and additionally flashed the roof and door opening, with IB’s pre-manufactured flashing accessories.
+After the membrane was installed, a floating roof deck was installed on top.
+Continue reading →

 Update – Oct 26, 2011: Exactly 2 years after the initial Sarnafil PVC Roof repair (read details below) I went back to that roof.
-This time there were 17 new holes in the roof.
+This time, there were 17 new holes in the roof.
 I repaired it once again with IB PVC flat roofing material.
-Check out the full review of this latest PVC roof repair in Needham MA, as well a overview of a DuraLast PVC roof that we repaired on a 22-story apartment complex in Cambridge MA.
+Check out the full review of this latest PVC roof repair in Needham MA.

-Update 2: a Trocal roof repair also reviewed below – section of that roof has completely shattered over past winter, and we had replaced it with IB PVC Flat Roof in the spring of 2011.
+Update 2: a Trocal roof repair also reviewed below – a section of that roof has completely shattered over the past winter, and we had replaced it with an IB PVC Flat Roof in the spring of 2011.